mcode/rems-admin/DockerProdSetupGuideForMacOS.md

 ### Add Compose Project Name to environment (Option 1 only)

 Note: The compose project name is to disambiguate between different set ups on the same machine and can be set to any identifier.
-If you are following both options mentioned in this guide, it is reccomended to change the compose project name for each so that they differ.
+If you are following both options mentioned in this guide, it is recommended to change the compose project name for each so that they differ.

 You can see a list of your pre-existing environment variables on your Mac by running `env` in your Terminal.
 To add to `env`:
 1. Set "COMPOSE_PROJECT_NAME" as "rems_prod" in the .env file in the REMS Repository